 Honors Scholars are expected to be engaged and involved in the program, including regular enrollment in appropriate honors courses.
 All students must complete the approved honors curriculum in addition to making satisfactory progress in their major and minor degree programs (e.g., timely completion of courses).

 The minimum number of honors courses (credits) in any honors program must be met.
 Conflicts may arise, owing to student participation in study abroad/exchange programs or from class schedule conflicts (beyond student control) with required major or minor courses.
 In these cases, delayed enrollments in honors courses (preferred method), substitutions of other honors courses, or alternate assignments may be allowed.
-Students should provide a complete description of the conflict (courses and reasons for the conflict) to the University Honors Scholars program director for approval.
+Students should provide a complete description of the conflict (courses and reasons for the conflict) to the program director for approval.